uncmd/OpenJob/README.md

 ## How to run

 The application needs to connect to a database.
-Run the following command in the `PowerScheduler` directory:
+Run the following command in the `OpenJob` directory:

 ````bash
 dotnet run --migrate-database